-The Nevada Museum of Art is hosting a Steampunk-themed evening this Saturday, November 1st, in honor of Nevada’s 150th anniversary.
+The Nevada Museum of Art is hosting a steampunk-themed celebration this Saturday, November 1, in honor of Nevada’s 150th anniversary.
 The celebration starts at 3:00pm with Honest Abe’s Imagination Celebration street festival.
-Their will be live music by The Novelists, Tyler Stafford, and Six Mule Pile Up to get you in the Steampunk spirit!
-The festival will take place on Hill Street between Liberty and California, and there will be retail stands and food vendors along with the live music.
-Guests are also invited to indulge with some Nevada-themed drinks at 1864 Tavern.
+Enjoy live music by The Novelists, Tyler Stafford, and Six Mule Pile Up to get you in the steampunk spirit!
+The festival will take place on Hill Street (outside the museum) between Liberty and California, and will be filled with retail stands and food vendors along with the live music.
+Cheers to Nevada’s 150th birthday and sip on Nevada-themed drinks at 1864 Tavern.
 The street festival will close at 8pm and admission is free for all guests.
 1864 Tavern will also be hosting Abe’s post-party at the end of the night.

 Visit the museum’s website for more information on this once-in-a-lifetime event!